The text of the proposal was approved by the Toronto School of Theology's Board of Trustees June 9, 2009.

 It will be administered by a Director, who will be appointed by the TST Director.
 Its members will include:

-- TST faculty members with advanced degree status cross-appointed from TST member and affiliate colleges, with the permission of their college heads;
+- TST faculty members with graduate degree status cross-appointed from TST member and affiliate colleges, with the permission of their college heads;

 - University faculty members with graduate teaching status cross-appointed from other departments; and